LachlanKI/eddiemurphy-petition/README.md

 # Lachlan Kosaniuk Innes_
   [linkedin_](https://www.linkedin.com/in/lachlanki/)

 Who doesn't like to party all the time?
-A petition site to get Eddie Murphy into the Rock and Roll hall of Fame.
+A petition site to get Eddie Murphy into the Rock and Roll Hall of Fame.

  ## technologies_
  - **frontend** > HTML, CSS, jQuery, express-handlebars